malcolmlett/malcolmlett.github.io/Consciousness-is-a-Semiotic-Meta-management-Feedback-Loop.md

 For those reasons, the next part drills deeper into more complex control process requirements and mechanisms.
 After that we will be in a better position to circle back to re-address the question of meta-management architecture.

 In the interim, however, there is some anecdotal evidence to suggest that the inline meta-management architecture is at play within humans.
 It is said that humans have five senses of touch, taste, smell, sight, and hearing.
-That list has since grown with the recognition of proprioception, balance, and other internal senses ..[citation, and use of accurate terminology].
+That list has since grown with the recognition of proprioception (location of limbs), equilibrioception (balance), pain (nociception), kinaesthesia (movement), environmental temperature (thermoception), time (chronoception), and others.
 While it is not often classified as such, our awareness of our own mental state behaves like any other sense.
 The extent to which we can attend to any sense varies by modality (eg: while we have proprioceptive sense, it doesn't seem to carry the same ability to flood our consciousness than, say, our vision), but they are clearly all available for observation, integration, differentiation, correlation, modelling, and reaction-to within that higher-order executive control process that seems to be associated with subjective experience.
 This applies equally to the sense of mental state.
 That suggests the feedback loop described within the inline meta-management architecture.

 ---